 These administer justice and seek to resolve disputes between parties.
 Civil Court powers:

-- Court can take goods owned by the defendant and sell them.
+- The court can take goods owned by the defendant and sell them.

-- Court can attach wages and salary by taking money directly from employer.
+- The court can attach wages and salary by taking money directly from the employer.

-- Court can take money from defendant’s bank account.
+- The court can take money from the defendant’s bank account.

-- Court can take defendant’s land or shares of stock.
+- The court can take the defendant’s land or shares of stock.

-- Court can stop a party from moving assets (freezing injunction).
+- The court can stop a party from moving assets (freezing injunction).

-- Court can appoint a receiver (ex. for collecting rent).
+- The court can appoint a receiver (ex. for collecting rent).